celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 The provided code will import the contract kit and connect to the remote node.
 It will look for a private key in the `./.secret` file, and if it doesn't find one, it will generate a new one.
 Once it gets the key, it will print the associated account.
 This is the account that we will fund with the faucet.

-If you go to our [Alfajores Faucet Page](https://celo.org/build/faucet), you can faucet your account some Celo Gold and see your balance increase.
+If you go to the [Alfajores Faucet Page](https://celo.org/build/faucet), you can faucet your account some Celo Gold and see your balance increase.

 Then add your account to the `kit` with the private key: